DA: Man who attacked Randolph bus driver, caused serious crash to undergo mental health evaluation

-DEDHAM, MASS.
-(WHDH) - A man who allegedly attacked a Randolph bus driver, causing a crash that left 16 people injured in August, has been ordered to undergo a mental health evaluation.
+RANDOLPH, MASS.
+(WHDH) - A man who allegedly attacked a Randolph bus driver and caused a crash that left 16 people injured in August has been ordered to undergo a mental health evaluation.

 Norfolk Superior Court Judge Beverly Cannone on Wednesday found Mathew Young, of Boston, dangerous but did not hold him without bail, according to the Norfolk County District Attorney’s Office.